 Tenants frequently fail to carefully read their contracts.
 So, it's a good idea to go through the contract with your tenants.
 This way you can ensure that they've read the contract at least once and are aware of all the clauses and conditions that are in it.

-Furthermore, the eviction procedure has significant expenses.
-So, reviewing your lease agreement with your renter before they move in is one of the best preventative measures available.
+Furthermore, So, reviewing your lease agreement with your renter before they move in is one of the best preventative measures available.
 This ensures that the tenant is aware of the consequences of sending an early lease termination notice.

 2. Start looking for a new tenant